 The main pitcher is also good for smoothies.
 Although the blender has a hard time fully processing kale leaves, the rest of the ingredients are thoroughly blended through.
 The result is a thick and slightly clumpy smoothie that's less gritty than the personal jar but is a little bubbly and foamy.

 The NutriBullet ZNBF30500Z is decently easy to clean.
 You can put the pitcher and lid into the top rack of your dishwasher, which is nice.
 You can also toss the personal jar into the dishwasher, but its extractor blade needs to be washed by hand.
 If you want to wash everything by hand, it's best to use a sponge as the blades are dull.
 However, kale and other leafy greens can get stuck underneath the blades or along the rim of the jar where the blades are screwed in.
 Cleaning up after making nut butter can also be a pain since it gets underneath the blades, and you need to scrub vigorously to remove all the oil.
+If you want a blender that's easier to clean, check out the Ninja Professional Plus Blender with Auto-iQ.

 This blender has a couple of extra features.
 With the main pitcher, you can blend hot food like roasted carrots for a smoother soup.
 There's also a tamper for the pitcher so that you can help move food around for better blending.